 My experience living as Anne/the separate ego for 50 years was to be honest, pretty miserable.
 I lived with an undercurrent of fearfulness and anxiety which I compensated for with the overly bright personality of a ‘happy’ person.
 I was anything but.
 I suffered the usual existential angst of the personal self, feeling fragmented and not at home in myself.
 Self-doubt, lack of certainty, and all the rest of it.
 I struggled.

-In 2004 when I underwent a shift of identity from the personal to the impersonal Self I spent most of my time for several months in an ecstatic but still functioning state, drowning in the bliss of unity consciousness.
+In 2004 when I underwent a shift of identity from the personal to the impersonal Self I spent most of my time for several months in an ecstatic but still functioning state, drowning in the bliss of unbounded consciousness.
 It took several years for the shift of identity to fully stabilise and in that time the bliss states abated and the new way of being normalised.
 It all felt so normal and natural in fact that I wasn’t entirely sure what had happened.
 When the personal self falls into the background the problem falls into the background, and what is left is calmness and peace and inner well being.
-It is nothing remarkable and simply feels like a return to normalcy or coming home after a long absence.
+In one sense it is nothing remarkable and simply feels like a return to normalcy or coming home after a long absence.